ArminGer03/multimodal-rag-iranian-celebrities/README.md

-# Mashahir RAG v5 — Reproduction Guide
+# Iranian Celeb RAG system — Reproduction Guide

 This repository contains a multi-stage pipeline to prepare data (Part 1), train an encoder model (Part 2), and run an end-to-end model (Part 3) for a RAG-style workflow.